Guggenheim reorganizes sales to focus on ETFs

-NEW YORK (Reuters) - Guggenheim Investments has reorganized its sales force to focus more on exchange-traded funds.
+NEW YORK, July 19 (Reuters) - Guggenheim Investments has reorganized its sales force to focus more on exchange-traded funds.

 Previously, the firm’s 100-person sales staff was organized by distribution channel, such as big brokerage houses and registered investment advisers.
 A separate group sold only exchange-traded funds to the groups.